 |— Buying into an NFT collection can be tricky – limited supplies leave buyers anxious to process transactions quickly to avoid disappointment.
 Enter Gas Wars!|

-— Competition for tokens means users are willing to spend more on gas fees – this not only pushes up the cost of buying into a project, it also allows wealthier users to corner the market, excluding others and pushing up the gas price across the entire network.
+— Competition for tokens means users are willing to spend more on gas fees – this not only pushes up the cost of buying into a project, it also allows wealthier users to corner the market

-— An allow list is a list off pre-approved wallet addresses that will receive special, garanteed access to new NFTs on their release – this means no gas war for those wallet addresses!
+— An allow list is a list of pre-approved wallet addresses that will receive special, guaranteed access to new NFTs on their release – this means no gas war for those wallet addresses!